krrpacho/krrpacho/README.md

-👋 Hi everyone, I’m @krrpacho junior Full Stack Engineer / Software Engineer
+👋 Hi everyone, I’m @krrpacho and I try to do stuff